msroos/trialgithub/README.md

 # trialgithub
-# The first trial to check whether te connection works
+# The first trial to check whether the connection works